dougeby/IntuneDocs/intune-classic/deploy-use/setup-your-lookout-mtd-subscription.md

 ---
 # required metadata

-title: Set up your subscription with Lookout | Microsoft Docs
+title: Set up your subscription with Lookout
 description: This topics provides details on how to configure Lookout device threat protection.
 keywords:
 author: andredm7